How to Manage Perimenopause and Menopause Naturally

 Supplements and Herbal Remedies for Perimenopause and Menopause

 There are several supplements and herbals that can be used to manage the symptoms of perimenopause and menopause.
+I use a cream that has helped immensely with symptoms along with an improved diet.
+(I gave up sugar and processed foods).

 Herbs like chickweed, dandelion greens, and nettle are high in calcium which can prevent bone loss.